RalfWeiss/ergo-transaction-visual/README.md

 ## Getting started

-Run these command from the projects root:
+Run these commands from the projects root:

 ```
 yarn
 yarn build
-cd
-cd examples/nextjs/
+cd examples/nextjs
 yarn dev
 ```

 This will start the Nextjs development server and you have some routes:  index, demo-2, demo-3 and demo-4 to look at.

-As of now, with version v0.0.4, you should see sth. like this:
+As of now, with version v0.0.5, you should see sth. like this:

 ![](media/demo-output-v0-0-3.png)